aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/rararchiveloadoptions/_index.md

 ---
 title: RarArchiveLoadOptions
 second_title: Aspose.ZIP for Java API Reference
-description: Options with which  is loaded from compressed file.
+description: Options with which  is loaded from a compressed file.
 type: docs
-weight: 67
+weight: 68
 url: /java/com.aspose.zip/rararchiveloadoptions/
 ---